Why are many businesses instilling a DevOps culture into their organization?: Results, Findings, and Discussion

-\item The problem P05 \textit{``Barriers to innovation and experimentation''} has a low relevance (grounded = 2) and is not mentioned or related to other domains (see Tables~\ref{tab:CodebookProblems} and \ref{tab:CoocurrencesProblemsDomain}, respectively).
-The fact that organizations have not brought up issues like the flexibility and autonomy of the teams to enable and promote innovation and experimentation is relevant, as other sources of literature (e.g. DASA) do.
-This means that either (i) organizations do not experience barriers to innovation, or (ii) organizations experience these barriers but they do not associate this problem with the reasons that instilling to organizations to adopt a DevOps culture.
-Our impression after analyzing all the data is that organizations initiated a DevOps transformation with the immediate objective of dealing with the too much time spent on releasing features in order to satisfy their customers---which is their most important problem---, but the capacity of rapid innovation and experimentation is a great goal to be dealt with in a second wave.
+\item Barriers to innovation and experimentation (P05) have a low relevance (grounded = 2) and are not mentioned with or related to other domains (see Tables~\ref{tab:CodebookProblems} and \ref{tab:CoocurrencesProblemsDomain}, respectively).
+The fact that organizations have not brought up issues such as the flexibility and autonomy of the teams to enable and promote innovation and experimentation, as other studies (e.g., DASA reports) mention, is relevant.
+This means that either (i) organizations do not experience barriers to innovation, or (ii) organizations experience these barriers, but they do not associate this problem with the reasons that motivate them to adopt a DevOps culture.
+Our impression after analyzing all the data is that organizations initiated a DevOps transformation with the immediate objective of dealing with the excessive time spent on releasing features to satisfy their customers---which is their most important problem---but the capacity of rapid innovation and experimentation is a great goal to be dealt with in a second wave.

-\item The problem P08 \textit{``Lack of end-to-end vision of value stream''} has also a low relevance (grounded = 2) and is not mentioned or related to other problems (see Tables~\ref{tab:CodebookProblems} and \ref{tab:CoocurrencesProblemsDomain}, respectively).
-Developers have too little focus on production environments and how systems work in these environments, whereas operations are involved in the development too late.
-The problems about the lack of responsibility by developers after they have been put systems into production---non-shared end-to-end responsibility---, and the lower level of ownership that operations personnel possess with respect to developers, were also revealed, although with less emphasis.
+\item The lack of end-to-end vision of value stream (P08) also has a low relevance (grounded = 2) and is not mentioned with or related to other problems (see Tables~\ref{tab:CodebookProblems} and \ref{tab:CoocurrencesProblemsDomain}, respectively).
+Developers have too little focus on production environments and how systems work in these environments, while operations are involved in the development too late.
+The problems about the developers' lack of responsibility after they have put systems into production---non-shared end-to-end responsibility---, and the lower level of ownership that operations personnel possess with respect to developers were also revealed, although with less emphasis.

-\item The problem P04 \textit{``System downtime''} is also rarely mentioned and rarely associated with other problems (see Tables~\ref{tab:CodebookProblems} and \ref{tab:CoocurrencesProblemsDomain}, respectively).
-This could be because most organizations participating in the study have values for mean-time-to-recover (MTTR) that are suitable for their respective business domains.
+\item System downtime (P04) is also rarely mentioned and rarely associated with other problems (see Tables~\ref{tab:CodebookProblems} and \ref{tab:CoocurrencesProblemsDomain}, respectively).
+This could be because most organizations participating in the study have values for mean time to recover (MTTR) that are suitable for their respective business domains.

 \end{itemize}